slime care

 Every order includes either a borax packet or a bottle of "spritz".
 If you purchased and/or received a bottle of "spritz" in your order, you can skip to the starred steps below!

-3) Add entire borax packet into the water, stir until dissolved and the liquid is clear.
-Be cautious when using borax, it is a chemical that can be dangerous if consumed!
+2) Add entire borax packet into the water, stir until dissolved and the liquid is clear.
+Be cautious when using borax, it is a chemical that can be dangerous if consumed.
 Wash your hands before and after handling and only use with adult supervision!

-4) Allow mixture to cool to avoid burning your hands!
+3) Allow mixture to cool to avoid burning your hands.
 This solution can be stored in a container for later use.
 Keep out of reach of children and DO NOT DRINK!

 *Now it's time to revive your slime!
-Remove the slime from the refrigerator.
 Keep the sticky slime in it's container to avoid mess.
-Add about one half teaspoon of activator to your slime and knead.
+Add about one half teaspoon of activator solution to your slime and knead.
 Continue adding activator and kneading until the texture is smooth and your slime is no longer sticky!
-Make sure not to add too much activator or overactivate your slime!

 How do I fix my hard or overactivated slime?